timkmecl/chatgpt-vscode/README.md

 ## Credits

 - This wouldn't be possible without OpenAI's [ChatGPT](https://chat.openai.com/chat)
-- The extension makes use of [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) (by [Travis Fischer](https://github.com/transitive-bullshit)), which uses ChatGPT unofficial API in order to login and communicate with it.
+- The extension makes use of [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) (by [Travis Fischer](https://github.com/transitive-bullshit)), which uses unofficial ChatGPT API in order to login and communicate with it.
-- It is built on top of [mpociot/chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode), which started this project
+- The project was started by [mpociot](https://github.com/mpociot/)
-- `v0.3` inspired and based on [barnesoir/chatgpt-vscode-plugin](https://github.com/barnesoir/chatgpt-vscode-plugin) and [gencay/vscode-chatgpt](https://github.com/gencay/vscode-chatgpt)
+- `v0.3` inspired by [barnesoir/chatgpt-vscode-plugin](https://github.com/barnesoir/chatgpt-vscode-plugin) and [gencay/vscode-chatgpt](https://github.com/gencay/vscode-chatgpt)